1856 - September 19

 In 1996, the Diaconate formed as sub-committee, the Health Ministry Board, to give us a professional ministry in the development and carrying out of health care programs.
 Our first parish nurse, Carolyn Hobbs, continues today to promote the health of our faith community through the integration of the body, mind, and spirit even years after her retirement.
 As in Christ’s teachings of caring for each other, we continue to seek to develop creative new ways to nurture holistic wellness and healing.

 Our church library was created by Vera Peck in memory of her husband, Clyde.
 It was established in a small room off the Guild Room, as it was then called.
 It was furnished with religious books as well as a variety of other books on secular subjects.
-IN later years, plans were made for a new and expanded library.
-The library was moved to the Fireplace Room (its name at the time) and was dedicated on Sunday, October 1999.
+In later years, plans were made for a new and expanded library.
+The library was moved to the Fireplace Room (its name at the time) and was dedicated in October 1999.
 At first the books were purchased with the gifts given in memory of friends and loved ones; however, now both memorials and a special budget help us to purchase new books.

 Our congregation joined the 21st Century with state of the art technology.
 Through the generosity of our previous members who left memorials, the church was air conditioned, received a new sound system, purchased tape (and more recently, digital) recorders to record our services for our homebound members, became computerized, and received a video projector.
 Perhaps the most valuable advancement is the elevator which enables us to reach all four levels of the main church building.